valeriansaliou/node-bloom-control/README.md

 var bloomControl = new BloomControl({
   host  : "::1",  // Or '127.0.0.1' if you are still using IPv4
   port  : 811,    // Default port is '811'
-  shard : 0       // Specify the Bloom shard to use
+  shard : 0       // Specify the Bloom shard to use \
-                  // A Bloom instance can host multiple cache shards, eg. for different API workers });
+                  //   a Bloom instance can host multiple cache shards, eg. for different API workers });
 ```